DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 * **Keep Your Site Looking Fresh** - Automatically push your new Instagram content straight to your site to keep it looking fresh and keeping your audience engaged.
 * **Super simple to set up** - Once installed, you can be displaying your Instagram photos within 30 seconds!
 No confusing steps or Instagram Developer account needed.
 * **Powers all Instagram oEmbeds on your site** - With WordPress removing support for Instagram oEmbeds, the plugin will now power all Instagram embeds on your site, old and new, to allow them to continue working.
+* Easily integrates with Elementor and Divi page builders

 = Pro Version =
 In order to maintain the free version of the plugin on an ongoing basis, and to provide quick and effective support for free, we offer a Pro version of the plugin.
 The Pro version allows you to: